Network resilience: Failures in critical infrastructure (CI) systems

-While serving as the lifeline or backbone of the whole society, critical infrastructures may suffer various risks of perturbations or malicious attacks.
-On the one hand, under specific scenarios, small faults in the localized region will accumulate and may propagate in a domino effect way, leading to lethal cascading failures.
-For example, a line trip caused cascading failures in the power grid of North America in 2003, with damage around 10 billion dollars.
-According to the North American Electrical Reliability Council (NERC) \cite{amin2000toward}, outages affect nearly 700,000 customers annually.
-Under the most torrential rain on July 21 of 2012, from the last 61 years, city-scale traffic breakdown has happened in Beijing, which caused economic losses of 11.6 billion yuan.
+While serving as the lifeline or backbone of the entire society, critical infrastructures are exposed to various degrees of risk of the occurrence of perturbations or malicious attacks.
+On the one hand, under specific scenarios, minor faults in a localized region may accumulate and propagate, causing a domino effect that leads to lethal cascading failures.
+For example, a tripped line caused a cascading failure in a power grid in North America in 2003, resulting in damage estimated at approximately 10 billion dollars.
+According to the North American Electrical Reliability Council (NERC)\cite{amin2000toward}, power outages affect nearly 700,000 customers annually.
+During the occurrence of the most torrential rain in 61 years on July 21, 2012, a city-wide traffic breakdown occurred in Beijing, causing economic losses of 11.6 billion yuan.
 According to statistics, traffic congestion costs Americans \$166 billion annually \footnote{https://www.truckinginfo.com/338932/traffic-congestion-costs-americans-166-billion-annually}.
-The eruption of the Icelandic volcano in 2010 has led to the cancellation of at least 60\% of daily European flights, resulting in the breakdown of airline networks \footnote{The Sydney Morning Herald., http://goo.gl/gvy9Kg, (2010) (Date of access:04/04/2014).}.
-Besides extreme weather, over the internet, malicious cyber-attacks have been occurring ever more frequently \cite{genge2015system}, increasingly threatening to paralyze the whole server systems.
+The eruption of the Icelandic volcano in 2010 led to the cancellation of at least 60\% of daily European airline flights, resulting in a breakdown in airline networks \footnote{The Sydney Morning Herald., http://goo.gl/gvy9Kg, (2010) (date of access: 04/04/2014).}.
+In addition to extreme weather, malicious cyberattacks on the Internet have been occurring ever more frequently \cite{genge2015system} and increasingly threaten to paralyze entire server systems.